alfaiajanon/FancyTerminal/README.md

 # FancyTerminal
-FancyTerminal is a lightweight, cross-platform terminal UI (TUI) library written entirely in C.
+A lightweight, cross-platform terminal UI (TUI) library written entirely in C.
 While many TUI libraries exist, few are built from the ground up in pure C (and cross-platform) — FancyTerminal fills that gap with simplicity and full control.

 <br>